alextwoods/woods_games_stack/woods_games/README.md

 the LoadBalancer as output.

-Ensure Docker Desktop is running (required for cdk deploy to build the docker image)
+Ensure Docker Desktop is running (required for cdk deploy to build the docker image).
+Do NOT need to run a rails compile or anything else, just do the cdk deploy below.

 Then from deploy:
 ```shell